Kirankumarhegge/mynotes/README.md

 This website is live on https://resonant-starburst-b20e47.netlify.app/

-This is only Frontend part of the project Backend is not deployed yet.
+This is only Frontend part of the project.